 - Dr. McCarthy then places the implant(s) into the jawbone so that nature can take over!
 Over time, your natural bone and tissue will fuse with the implant, creating a strong, reliable foundation for your brand-new tooth or teeth.

 - Lastly, Dr. McCarthy will design a brand-new restoration that fits over the implant and provides a lifelike replacement.
-Dental crowns are used to cover individual implants, while bigger implant-retained bridges or dentures can cover multiple implants at once.
+Dental crowns are used to cover individual implants, while bigger implant-retained bridges can cover multiple implants at once.
 Our approach will always be fine-tuned to meet your personal needs!